llams/ESP-MD/README.md

 SNMPv2 monitoring device based on <b>ESP32</b> and <b>LAN8720A</b> (LILYGO®TTGO T-Internet-POE or WT32-ETH01)
 <br><b>The device has the following functionality:</b>
 - ESP32 + LAN8720A
+- I2C support,
+- 1 Wire sensors and bus support,
 - support of the SNMPv2 protocol,
-- web configuration ,with basic authentication, no SSL support,
+- web configuration, with basic authentication, no SSL support,
 - OTA firmware update,
 - static or dynamic IP,
 - automatic OID address generation depending on the type of port and sensor.